 04 of 10

-If you recall Lassie, you know that Collies are lovers, not fighters.
-Although not all herding breeds live well with cats, Collies are a bit mellower than some herding breeds.
-Collies are exceptionally gentle with children and most family pets, even those of the feline persuasion.Continue to 5 of 10 below.
+If you recall Lassie (a rough collie), you know that collies are lovers, not fighters.
+Although not all herding breeds live well with cats, border collies are a bit mellower than some herding breeds.
+Border collies are exceptionally gentle with children and most family pets, even those of the feline persuasion.

 05 of 10

 One of the most popular breeds in the world, the golden retriever is a truly gentle dog, and its good manners extend to cats as well as people.
 Golden retrievers are loving and sweet-natured, as well as adaptable and outgoing.
 Most goldens can live successfully with cats as long as they are properly introduced.

 Height: 21 to 24 inches

 Physical Characteristics: Sturdy, muscular, medium-size dog with a lustrous gold coat with a broad head, friendly and intelligent eyes, and short ears